Are Akitas Good with Kids? Family Guide

 Veterinary Care Schedule for Akitas

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Akita.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings